ufo-github/ponyfoo/TAGS.md

 - Cleaner Architecture
   - AJAX transport (JSON over url-encoded form data when not making GET requests)
-  - Subdomains now are one to one relationships with vhost and matching folder structure
+  - Hosts are now more cleanly separated
+  - The architecture now follows a slightly more traditional approach
+  - Added RECESS to lint CSS code

 - Performance
   - Assets (such as js and css) are now served with absolute urls, for improved caching